tkinsoon/microservices-enablement/labs/lab0/README.md

   --zone us-central1-a
 ```

-After some time, the gcloud CLI will output some information about the jumpbox that it created.
+After some time, the **gcloud CLI** will output some information about the jumpbox that it created.

-For simplicity, regardless of your geographical region, you will use us-central1-a.
-Read for more information about Google Cloud regions and zones.
+For simplicity, regardless of your geographical region, you will use **us-central1-a**.
+Read for more information about [Google Cloud regions and zones](https://cloud.google.com/compute/docs/regions-zones/#available).

 The jumpbox needs a relatively large hard drive (200GB) so that in later labs you can use the space for storing backup data.